tejuscs/ADBD-Labs/adb-prov-exacc/adb-prov-exacc.md

 1. **Recovery Appliance**

-If you choose to backup your autonomous databases on an on-premise Oracle Recovery Appliance,
+If you choose to backup your Autonomous AI Databases on an on-premise Oracle Recovery Appliance,

 Provide the Recovery Appliance connect string and VPC username.
 Contact your ZDLRA backup admin for these details.